What Are LLM Memory Requirements?

 - Does this work for non-GGUF models?

-Currently, only GGUF format is supported. - Why does it slightly overestimate memory?
+Currently, only GGUF format is supported.
+EXL2 and Safetensors support may be added in future updates. - Why does the calculator slightly overestimate memory?

-Conservative overhead is included to avoid unexpected crashes. - Is this suitable for production?
+Conservative overhead is included to prevent out-of-memory crashes during inference peaks. - Is this suitable for production deployment planning?